 The Nephandi, the "Fallen", who sold their souls to demonic entities, gradually lose this ability as their soul is eaten away, and replace it with reality warping powers (the "Dark Spheres") granted by their demonic masters: same aspects, but less "shape" and more "take apart".

 Doubly so with the Marauders, see above.
 Imagine a person who can bend reality to their will, and then imagine that person is crazy.
 Not eccentric, not cute, not just creepy, but completely, frighteningly insane.

 Recycled IN SPACE!: Mage: THE DARK AGE and Mage: The Sorcerer's Crusade (Mage IN THE RENAISSANCE!) differ from the main game more than the other historical treatments; the systems for magick are different in the earlier ages where superstition is more mainstream.
 Some Storytellers even use the Dark Age rules for modern games, since they're easier and arguably more fun to work with.

-Mage: The Sorcerers Crusade has a strong steampunk theme and focuses equally on the young Traditions and the proto-Technocracy Order of Reason.
-But the "Daedaleans" of the Order of Reason, awakened inventors, explorers, and swashbucklers who fight mythical monsters to protect humanity and advance progress for all, not only get cooler gadgets but are more likable than the magical supremacists of the Traditions.
+Mage: The Sorcerers Crusade has a fair amount of Clockpunk style in places, and focuses equally on the young Traditions and the proto-Technocracy Order of Reason.
+But the "Daedaleans" of the Order, Awakened inventors, explorers, and swashbucklers who fight mythical monsters to protect humanity and advance progress for all, not only get cooler gadgets but are more likable than the magical supremacists of the Traditions.